Enveloppe/mkdocs-publisher-template/README.md

   --filepath FILEPATH, --f FILEPATH
                         Filepath of the file you want to convert --ignore, --ignore-share, --no-share, --i, --vault
                         Convert the entire vault without relying on share state.
 ```

 At the first start of the script, it will ask you :
 - The **absolute path** of your vault and blog in your PC.
+> To facilitate the process, the script will open a file dialog to help you !
 - The key you want to use to share the file (default : `share`).

 This file will be in your `site_package/mkdocs_obsidian` folder.